-The book is based on a number of my papers and one paper written jointly with John Crisp.
-I would like to thank John for the collaboration which is recorded in Chapter 4 and the first part of Chapter 5.
-In particular he saw how to extend unpublished work of mine on S^1 -bundles to the Seifert fibred case, and then worked out how to handle the Sol^3 -manifolds which do not fibre over S^1 .
-I would also like to thank Ray Lickorish, Ben Burton and Ryan Budney for permission to include their proofs of Theorems 2.8 and 3.10 below.
+I would like to thank John Crisp for the collaboration which is recorded in Chapter 4 and the first part of Chapter 5.
+In particular he saw how to extend unpublished work of mine on S^1 -bundles to the Seifert fibred case, and then worked out how to handle the $\mathbb{S}ol^3$ -manifolds which do not fibre over S^1 .
+I would also like to thank Ray Lickorish for permission to include his proof of Theorem 2.8 below.